Toxic chemicals. Intense fires. Sudden explosions. Chemical plant accidents are the worst events workers and families will ever have to experience.

 Our Accident Lawyers Have Secured $1 Billion for Injured Workers

-We fight for workers and workers’ families to ensure that they receive what they need to heal and move forward.
+Our chemical plant explosion lawyers fight for workers and workers’ families to ensure that they receive what they need to heal and move forward.
 Our firm has secured record-setting verdicts and settlements on behalf of bereaved families, recovering over $1 billion for our clients in the last 5 years.
-We believe each case helps future workers stay safe by sending a message to large corporations—they must value the lives of their employees above all else.
+As a result, our clients are able to pay for the medical care and losses that result from catastrophic injuries, chemical exposure, fatalities, and unimaginable grief.
+We believe each case helps future workers stay safe by sending a message to large corporations: value the lives of their employees above all else.

 If you need the skill of an experienced industrial accident attorney, contact our firm today.